popcron/synthy/README.md

 ### Example usage
 1. Create empty game object
 2. Add Synthesizer to it
-3. Call Synthezier.Play(note, duration) in the same scene.

 Or drag and drop the Synthesizer prefab.
+Then, call `Synthezier.Play(note, duration)` in the same scene, or use the keyboard.